Jim sits down with Kris Rudeegraap of Sendoso, a sending platform that delivers gifts with personalized care.

 Yeah, so you can find Sendoso at Sendoso.com.
 You can find me on LinkedIn, would love to connect there.
 And you can also email me it's Kris—it's K-R-I-S at Sendoso.com.
 Feel free to shoot me a note.
 I love talking with other leaders, I love talking about business.
 So shoot me a note and happy to connect.

-Consulting and coaching for senior leadership teams who are ready to become uncommonly effective through organizational health.
+Consulting and coaching for senior leadership teams and boards who are ready to become uncommonly effective through organizational health.